 In addition, if you're planning where to retire, the neighborhood in Union Hall - Penhook is a great option to consider.
 According to NeighborhoodScout's exclusive retirement dream area analysis, it's peaceful and quiet, has above average safety ratings compared to other neighborhoods in VA, offers a wide range of housing options, and has already attracted an enviable mix of college educated seniors.
 This neighborhood ranks as better for retirement living than 88.8% of the neighborhoods in Virginia.
 If you are considering retiring to Virginia, this is a good neighborhood to look at.

-American households most often have a car, and regularly they have two or three.
-But households in the neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 46.9% of the households here have four, five, or more cars.
 That is more cars per household than in 99.4% of the neighborhoods in the nation.

 Did you know that the neighborhood has more English and Finnish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 22.4% of this neighborhood's residents have English ancestry and 1.0% have Finnish ancestry.